Starignus/PythonPractise/Session2/2-Arduino_intro.md

 When connecting a sensor to a pin configured with INPUT_PULLUP, the other end should be connected to ground.
 In the case of a simple switch, this causes the pin to read HIGH when the switch is open, and LOW when the switch is pressed.

+You can find more information about pullup/pulldown resistors [here](https://playground.arduino.cc/CommonTopics/PullUpDownResistor).

 ##### Pins configured as OUTPUT